gopro/labs/docs/control/notes/README.md

 ## MAX

+### 2.02.70 - July 12, 2024
+- Improved QR Code scanning on complex code in 360 mode.
+- Improved the Labs fonts for LCD and Overlays.
+- Latest logic for scripting
+- Support for $ and * commands (etc. *BITR=90 and $FEAT=5)
+- Added *WAKE=2 support (boot on power)

 ### 2.00.75 - Apr 27, 2023
 - Updates to the new Labs script language recently released for HERO11 Black and Mini.
 This allows for If-This-Then-That camera for customize camera triggers using a good range of system properties like: acceleration and gyroscope levels, battery level, GPS distance